GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 To use a Check Point Security Gateway with the Cloud VPN service, make sure the following prerequisites have been met:
-* The Check Point Security Gateway is online and functioning with no faults detected
+* The Check Point Security Gateway is online and functioning with no faults detected.
-* There is root access to the Check Point Security Gateway
+* There is root access to the Check Point Security Gateway.
-* There is at least one configured and verified functional internal interface
+* There is at least one configured and verified functional internal interface.
-* There is one configured and verified functional external interface
+* There is one configured and verified functional external interface.

 ## IPsec Parameters